CortexIntelligentAutomation/docs/content/en/docs/2024.7/Guides/upgrade-observability/on-premise/_index.md

 ---
-title: "Upgrade On-Premise platform"
+title: "On-Premise"
-linkTitle: "Upgrade On-Premise platform"
+linkTitle: "On-Premise"
-description: "Information about upgrading an On-Premise observability platform for {{% ctx %}}."
+description: "Information about upgrading an on-premise observability platform for {{% ctx %}}."
 weight: 1
 ---